Jbleezy/BO2-Reimagined/README.md

 ## Perks
 * No longer deactivated if the perk machine is powered off
+* Added high qualty perk icons to all maps

 ### Quick Revive
 * No longer automatically powered on in solo